vikrrantshah/arbio/README.md

 - Expo provides OTA (Over the Air) Updates for non-native code i.e. No need to publish an app update the App UI will be updated by itself.
 - Expo also has great support for React Native for Web.

+Cons

+- With Native Modules some of Expo's feature may not work in the best form or some times can cause unexpected issues.

 ### 7. Zod

+Pros

 - Zod is the most popular schema validation library in Typescript ecosystem.
 - Zod is a Typescript-first validation library and it's easy to extract types from Zod Schema.

+Cons

+- Can be performance expensive.

 ### 8. Zustand

+Pros

 - Zustand is a minimal state management library for React.
 - It's easier to setup a Zustand store than to configure the React's Context API and other state management libraries like Redux.